 This beach tent for toddlers also has a large front opening and a window in the back to let the ocean breeze pass through for ventilation.
 It has both sand pockets and pegs to stake it down, intended to help on windy days.
 Most negative reviews on this toddler beach tent are that it’s not able to withstand those extra windy beach days even when it’s staked in.

-Other features of this beach shade for toddlers include sun protection with a UV 50+ rating, a lightweight size of 2.2 pounds and a folded size small enough to fit in a suitcase.
+Other features of this beach sun shade for toddlers include sun protection with a SPF 50+ rating, a lightweight size of 2.2 pounds and a folded size small enough to fit in a suitcase.

 The Schylling will also fold into a circle to fit in the travel bag.
 Give this a try before heading on your beach vacation.

-If your baby is sitting up and wanting to play on the beach rather than spend most of the time napping, a baby beach tent with a pool is a fun option.
-Your baby can splash along while being protected from the sun.
+If your baby is sitting up and wanting to play on the beach rather than spend most of the time napping, a baby beach tent with a mini pool is a fun option.
+Your baby can splash along under this sun shade while being protected from the sun's harmful UV rays.

-The tent portion is made of a coated fabric that protects baby from the sun’s rays with a UV rating of UPF+50.
+The tent portion is made of a coated fabric that protects baby from sun exposure with a UV rating of UPF 50+.
 The back has a net to help protect against insects and can also be open to allow more airflow through the baby beach shade.

-This portable baby beach tent with pool will pop up by itself in seconds.
-It folds into a travel bag that can be packed in a suitcase.
+This portable baby beach tent with mini pool will pop up by itself in seconds.
+Pop up beach tents are exactly what parents need!
+Even better, it folds into a carry bag that can be packed in a suitcase.

 Another fun pool float for babies is this SwimWays Infant Pool Float.
 This infant pool float is recommended for babies 3 to 9 months old.
 It has extra safety features like a 3-point harness, handles for parents and the a reclined seat that your baby can lie down on.

-The removable canopy has UPF+50 protection and is adjustable to provide appropriate sun protection for your baby in the pool.
+The removable sun shade canopy has UPF 50+ sun protection and is adjustable to provide appropriate sun protection for your baby in the pool.

 Don’t Forget These Baby Beach Accessories

-You’ve got your baby’s tent figured out, here are a few other items to add to your baby packing list for the beach:
+Now that you’ve found the best baby beach tent for your family, here are a few other items to add to your baby packing list for the beach: